 Clinical and basic-science research is ongoing in all these areas and is supported by a well focused group of collaborative researchers.
 Medical students complete a 7-week block on MSK disorders in second year and a 2-week clinical rotation in fourth year.
 Elective students are always welcome.

 The five year Residency Training Program encourages the development of a well trained Orthopaedic Surgeon who has the skills and knowledge to enter practice upon graduation.
 Opportunities are available for postgraduate research degrees.

-Fellowship training programs are offered in *Spine – see neurosurgery, Trauma, Arthroplasty, Arthroscopy, and Foot and Ankle.
+Fellowship training programs are offered in Trauma, Arthroplasty, Arthroscopy, and Foot & Ankle *Spine – see neurosurgery

 The goal of the Orthopaedic Surgery Residency Program at the University of Alberta is to produce an Orthopaedic surgeon who is well rounded.
 We aim to provide a complete educational experience in both research and clinical Orthopaedics with a proper mix of academic knowledge, operating room experience and outpatient experience.
 For details of the program and how to apply click here.